From the end of the Cold War to the first recorded celebrations of Christmas, a number of significant historical events have happened during December.

 Apollo 8, the first manned mission to the moon, was successfully launched from Cape Canaveral, Florida, with astronauts James Lovell, Frank Borman, and William Anders on board.

 Apollo 8 landed safely in the Pacific Ocean on 27th December.
-On 20th July of the following year, Neil A. Armstrong and Edwin Aldrin, astronauts of Apollo 11, became the first men to walk on the moon.
+On 20th July 1969, Neil A. Armstrong and Edwin Aldrin, astronauts of Apollo 11, became the first men to walk on the moon.

 25th December, 336

-The first recorded celebration of Christmas on 25th December took place under the first Christian emperor, Constantine I.
+The first recorded celebration of Christmas took place under the first Christian emperor, Constantine I.

 The date coincided with the pagan festival of Saturnalia, where, paying tribute to Saturn, the Romans would take time off work, exchange gifts, and light candles.
-These traditions and celebrations of Saturnalia were upheld when the Roman empire began to embrace Christianity.
+The traditions and celebrations of Saturnalia were upheld when the Roman Empire began to embrace Christianity.

 25th December, 800